TSEpic Race Rules and Procedures

 - You are welcome to follow the staff when they travel to the checkpoint each morning, but please understand that they can not look out for you when focused on getting to the CP location and setting up.

-Participants will be given two reusable grocery bags which are to be used as checkpoint drop bags.
+Participants will be given reusable grocery bags with their numbers on them which are to be used as checkpoint drop bags.
 Bags can be filled with any desired supplies.
-Bags are to be dropped at the dining hall no later than 8:30 AM.
+Bags are to be dropped at the dining hall no later than 1 hour before the start of a stage.
 Bags will be returned to the dining hall after each stage and can be re-stocked as needed.

 Vehicles not driven by the TSEpic staff are not permitted to follow the daily course routes.
-However, supporters may drive vehicles along public roads to reach vantage points to support racers.
+However, supporters may drive vehicles along public roads to reach vantage points to spectate.

 Participants may draft other racers who are taking part the event.
 No other form of drafting is permitted whatsoever.